-As of December 30, 2017, we employed approximately 1,500 persons.
-Approximately 34% of our employees were represented by various local labor union collective bargaining agreements ("CBAs"), of which approximately 11% of CBAs are up for renewal in fiscal 2018 or are currently expired and under negotiations.
+As of December 29, 2018, we employed approximately 2,400 persons.
+Approximately 20% of our employees were covered by collective bargaining agreements ("CBAs") negotiated between the company and various local unions.
+Seven of those CBAs covering approximately 130 employees are up for renewal in fiscal 2019, or are currently expired and under negotiations.